 Adopt a Joey

 Kangaroo tastes like a cross between venison and buffalo.
-The texture of the meat is not quite as dry as deer but it’s leaner than buffalo.
+The texture of the meat is not quite as dry as deer but it’s leaner than bison.

 Warning: Consuming overcooked kangaroo meat may result in feelings of guilt.

 A tooth is much more to be prized than a diamond